 And finally, the third group are the more traditional companies in countries where you have much less urgency to decarbonize, for example, in Indonesia, where the country is still largely dependent on fossil fuel and energy, and also where local companies struggle to get funding for green energy projects.

-Myriam: While there has been a clear momentum behind the sustainability transformation, its clearly not fast enough.
+Myriam: While there has been a clear momentum behind the sustainability transformation, it's clearly not fast enough.
 We see the impact of climate risk on a daily basis in the region.
-And if you look at the companies globally who signed the Paris Climate Agreement, only 28% of them are on track to achieve their goal to limit global temperature rise below 1.5 degrees Celsius.
+And if you look at the companies globally that signed the Paris Climate Agreement, only 28% of them are on track to achieve their goal to limit global temperature rise below 1.5 degrees Celsius.
 So, we really think things are not happening fast enough!

 Malavika: This is a great question, and yes, from what we have seen from our clients around the world, organizational culture shift is certainly one of the most challenging elements to executing on the sustainability transformation.
-The easy answer to this is that culture and directive should be coming from the top.
+The easy answer to this is that culture and directives should be coming from the top.
 So, if you have a visionary CEO, the decision and strategy will be aligned and things will happen faster.
-If the leader looks beyond their term in office into the next decade, then it will create the momentum to actually build an impactful decarbonization roadmap.
+If the leader looks beyond their term in office into the next decade, then it will create the momentum to build an impactful decarbonization roadmap.
 But this culture cannot be limited to being driven by the C-level alone.

-The grassroots effort of employee-led programs can have tremendous impact.
+The grassroots effort of employee-led programs can have a tremendous impact.
 And the top management is always looking for that story, for someone to rise up, take on the challenge.
 So it is an incentive for the top management to make changes if they see that revolution happening in the ranks and demanding change.

-Malavika: I think basically the leaders are looking for consensus, that everyone will follow once they lead.
+Malavika: I think the leaders are looking for consensus, that everyone will follow once they lead.
 And I think it falls back to one of the pitfalls that I talked about in the webinar – what technologies are available and how much their price is going to fall and whether there’s going to be a strong business case to support this decarbonization journey.
 I think having that visionary leadership that I’ve talked about, like Paul Polman from Unilever and companies like Microsoft and Starbucks having the long-term vision, requires courage and decisive action.

-Malavika: Well, this is definitely not an easy situation to be in, and they should start with looking internally within the organization and defining where the cost savings can be found.
-Most of the time, decarbonization is actually linked to improved efficiency of the business and therefore improved savings.
+Malavika: Well, this is not an easy situation to be in, and they should start with looking internally within the organization and defining where the cost savings can be found.
+Most of the time, decarbonization is linked to improved efficiency of the business and therefore improved savings.
 So, find these projects in your businesses, which may require some upfront investment but will pay off along the way.

 Another way is through partnerships.
 If companies come together and create a joint narrative, which is strong enough to be heard by industry bodies and governments, this becomes a very powerful way of achieving and driving change as well.

-Myriam: The first step is assessing your current situation, and carbon footprint, and understanding sustainability initiatives that have already been defined.
+Myriam: The first step is assessing your current situation and carbon footprint, and understanding sustainability initiatives that have already been defined.
 Next is to project the consumption and energy needs of the company in a business as usual situation, grounded in data.
 And once you have all these mapped, you can start to define the decarbonization targets.

 The next step is defining and building the pathways to achieve your goals, looking into what are the available solutions – a combination of technical, financing and cultural change solutions – that are specific to your organization’s requirements.
 It is important to take a holistic and road-mapping approach to make sure you have a clear and actionable plan to achieve your goals.

-And we believe that the targets have to be ambitious, because in this climate emergency situation, if the targets are not ambitious enough, we’ll never achieve the goal of maintaining the temperature rise below 1.5 degrees Celsius.
+And we believe that the targets have to be ambitious, because in this climate emergency situation if the targets are not ambitious enough, we’ll never achieve the goal of maintaining the temperature rise below 1.5 degrees Celsius.